Jake Fraley Preview, Player Props: Reds vs. Mariners

 Jake Fraley At The Plate

+- He has hit a long ball in 14 games this season (14.6%), leaving the park in 4.4% of his chances at the plate.

-- Fraley has an RBI in 40 of 95 games this season, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Fraley has driven in a run in 41 games this season (42.7%), including 16 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in five contests.

+- In 32.3% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (7.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.